BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 Protection domains can communicate (exchanging data, control or both) via *communication channels*.
 Each channel connects exactly two PDs;
 there are no multi-party channels.
+Each pair of PDs can have at most one communication channel.

 Communication through channels may be uni- or bi-directional in terms of data, but is always bi-directional in terms of information flow -- channels cannot